kreskohq/viem-redstone-connector/README.md

 The extensions contain [Redstone](https://docs.redstone.finance/docs/smart-contract-devs/get-started/redstone-core) integrations for contract reads and writes.

+For integration with wagmi you might want to just extend wagmi-provided clients with `extendPublicClient` and/or `extendWalletClient`.

 #### Public Client extensions methods:

 - `rsRead` for calling read functions.